Mahad-Zubair/Quiz-App/README.md

 # 🎉 Coding Languages Quiz Application 📝

-Welcome to the **Interactive Quiz Application**!
+Welcome to the **Quiz Application**!
 This project is designed to provide a fun and engaging way to test your knowledge on various topics.

 ## 📋 Table of Contents
 - [Introduction](#introduction)